 186 x 157 x 60.5 mm

-Jabra has a horse in nearly every race when it comes to consumer audio, and the Jabra Elite 45h is a great addition to the company’s portfolio.
-This pair of lightweight on-ear headphones is meant to accompany you anywhere and does just about everything well enough.
-Microphone quality is very good and battery life is the best we’ve tested, but some users may find it hard to justify full-fledged headphones when plenty of excellent wireless earbuds exist.
+Jabra has a horse in nearly every race when it comes to consumer audio, and the Jabra Elite 45h are a great addition to the company’s portfolio.
+These lightweight on-ear headphones are meant to accompany you anywhere and do just about everything well.
+Microphone quality is very good, and battery life is the best we’ve tested.
+Still, some users may find it hard to justify full-fledged headphones when plenty of excellent wireless earbuds exist.

-Editor’s note: this Jabra Elite 45h review was updated on October 20, 2022, to update the formatting, add to the Alternatives section, and expand the list of buying options.
+Editor’s note: this Jabra Elite 45h review was updated on June 2, 2023, to update the formatting, expand the Alternatives section, and answer reader FAQs.
+We also updated the frequency response chart.

 General consumers will appreciate these reasonably priced headphones.
-For less than $100 USD, you get great microphone quality, long battery life, and a portable design.
-Commuters may want to get the Jabra Elite 45h for its unobtrusive design, bass-heavy sound, and long battery life.
-Remote workers whose days are filled with conference calls will get a lot of mileage out of this headset.
+For less than $100, you get great microphone quality, long battery life, and a portable design.
+Commuters may want the Jabra Elite 45h for their unobtrusive design, bass-heavy sound, and long battery life.
+Remote workers whose days are filled with conference calls will get a lot of mileage out of these headphones.

 What’s it like to use the Jabra Elite 45h?

-Jabra’s on-ear headset is for the everyday listener, and the design reflects that: this is easy to transport.
-The Jabra Elite 45h is covered under a two-year warranty, which includes dust and water protection.
-While you may not want to do multiple intensive workouts while wearing the Elite 45h, you can skate by with some light exercise.
+These headphones are for the everyday listener, and the portable design reflects that.
+The Jabra Elite 45h are covered under a two-year warranty, which includes dust and water protection.
+While you may not want to do intense workouts while wearing the Elite 45h, you can skate by with some light exercise.

 To stow the headphones in a bag, swivel the ear cups and insert the flattened headset into the neoprene pouch.
-Although the pouch isn’t protective against hard drops, it does protect the headphones from scuffs.
+Although the pouch isn’t protective against drops, it does protect the headphones from scuffs.
 The all-plastic construction may be unappealing to some, but it keeps the headphones lightweight and more affordable than alternatives with premium construction.